Skip to content

 INFO Migrations applied successfully source=user version=3

-INFO Database migrations completed successfully
+INFO Database schema management completed

 Always test migrations in a development environment before applying to production: